-2. This sameness or similarity is determined by comparing waivers on the approved waiver application appendices:

-a.
-Participant Services,

-b.
-Participant Safeguards, and

-c.
-Quality Management;

-3. The quality management approach is the same or very similar across waivers, including:

-a.
-Methodology for discovering information (e.g., data systems, sample selection), b.
-Manner in which individual issues are remedied, c.
-Process for identifying and analyzing patterns/trends, and

-4. The provider network is the same or very similar; and

-5. Provider oversight is the same or very similar."
+- 1. Design of the waivers is the same or very similar; - 2.
+This sameness or similarity is determined by comparing waivers on the approved waiver application appendices: - a.
+Participant Services, - b.
+Participant Safeguards, and - c.
+Quality Management; - 3.
+The quality management approach is the same or very similar across waivers, including: - a.
+Methodology for discovering information (e.g., data systems, sample selection), - b.
+Manner in which individual issues are remedied, - c.
+Process for identifying and analyzing patterns/trends, and - d.
+Majority of the performance indicators are the same; - 4.
+The provider network is the same or very similar; and - 5.
+Provider oversight is the same or very similar."